Asd-g/ReduceFlicker/avisynth/readme.md

 	others(default) - Use AVX2 routine if possible.
 	                  If your machine does not have AVX2 or you are using avisynth2.6, fallback to 1.

+#### raccess:
+    When the previous and next frames are accessed.

+    True (default) - the next frames are accessed fisrt.
+    False - the previous frame are accessed first.

+#### luma:
+    Whether luma plane will be processed or not.
+If set this to false, luma plane will be garbage.
+    Default value is true.

 ### Lisence:
 	GPLv2 or later.